harness/developer-hub/docs/continuous-delivery/cd-advanced/AWS ECS/ecs-v2-summary.md

 ### Infrastructure Definitions

-The following changes have to made to Infrastructure Definitions in NextGen:
+The following changes were made to Infrastructure Definitions in NextGen:

-- The ECS Infrastructure Definitions in NextGen do not have AWS VPC, Security Group, Network Policies.
-This configuration is now moved to the Harness ECS service.
+- The ECS Infrastructure Definitions in NextGen do not have AWS VPC, Security Group, or Network Policies.
+This configuration was moved to the Harness ECS service.
 - The ECS cluster can be a Harness Runtime Input.
 This makes the Infrastructure Definition reusable for other clusters in a given environment.
 - Infrastructure Definition YAML has changed for ECS.
 Below is a YAML example, although both YAML and JSON are supported.